jrdbnntt/pandora-like-scraper/README.md

 ====================

 Scrapes all info about a pandora user's likes and exports them into a nice web page format.
 Due to the way pandora provides the likes, the order returned will be from most to least recently liked songs.
+Since it uses your existing pandora cookies, it is safe to say using this method to copy a ton of music files is probably a bad idea.
+I've included the links just as a way to test the track.

+Requires two files:
+* `template.html` - in repo, html template
+* `cookies.txt` - copy your cookies from a xhr request pandora does to itself while you are logged in into this file in standard header format (`name=val; name=val;`...)

 Creates two files:
 * A `likes.html` web page that has all the likes in a nice display format